-Users should note that Annual Business Inquiry 2011 and Manufacturing Sales and Exports 2011/12 information will now be collected from businesses using one unified form.
+Users should note that Annual Business Inquiry 2012 and Manufacturing Sales and Exports 2012/13 information are now collected from businesses using one unified form.
 The below notice to users explains the rationale behind this, as well as the expected benefits.

 The Northern Ireland Annual Business Inquiry (Experimental) (NIABI)

 From the 1st April 2011, the responsibility for the collection of data and production of official labour market and economic statistics transferred from the Department of Enterprise, Trade and Investment to the Northern Ireland Statistics and Research Agency (DFP).